dworthen/scf/README.md

   }
   ```

-[dworthen/scf-static-site-template/blob/master/index.html](https://github.com/dworthen/scf-static-site-template/blob/master/index.html) demonstrates using the `files` object within the `link` and `scripts` elements to correctly reference other template files.
+[dworthen/scf-static-site-template/blob/master/index.html](https://github.com/dworthen/scf-static-site-template/blob/master/index.html) demonstrates using the `files` object to reference files in the `link` and `scripts` elements.

 > ES templates support expressions but not statements.
 This means that ternary expressions are supported but `if` statements or loops are not supported.

-# Global prompts

-[Prompts](#prompts) defined in _globals.yaml_ will be prompted first when scaffolding and are available to all templated files.

-Global variables may also be used for [conditional scaffolding](#conditional-scaffolding). _package.json_ and _globals.yaml_ files of [dworthen/scf-static-site-template](https://github.com/dworthen/scf-static-site-template) demonstrate conditional scaffolding.
+EJS is a full templating

 # Special files